TheAlpha16/Writeups/Try Hack Me/Year-of-the-Rabbit/Year-of-the-Rabbit.md

 ```

 This basically means user gwendoline can run the above command as anyone but root.

 But checking the `sudo` version we see that it too old `1.8.10p3`

-Searching for vulnerabilities we can find [`CVE-2019-14287`](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-14287) which allows anyone to bypass the restrictions as root to run sudo.
+Searching for vulnerabilities we can find [`CVE-2019-14287`](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-14287) which allows anyone to bypass the restrictions to run sudo.

 <br>